On conformal divergences and their population minimizers: Right population minimizers of -conformal divergences

-We now concentrate on $v$-conformal divergences with $(u,v)_\varphi$ a geometric structure.
+We now focus on general $v$-conformal divergences with $\struct{u}{v}{\varphi}$ a geometric structure.
 In order not to laden this Section and its notations, we make the simplifying assumption that $\boundary_{\varphi,g} = \emptyset$.
-This is not restrictive: even in the multidimensional extension of the total Bregman divergences of Table \ref{overphit}, the cardinal of $\boundary_{\varphi,g} = \emptyset$ wound be at most one, so the main structural and algorithmic issues to characterize the right population minimizers essentially lie in the characterization of $\proj_{{\mathcal{S}},\varphi}$.
+This is not restrictive: even in the multidimensional extension of the total Bregman divergences of Table \ref{overphit}, the cardinal of $\boundary_{\varphi,g} = \emptyset$ would be at most one, so the main structural and algorithmic issues to characterize the right population minimizers essentially lie in the characterization of $\proj_{{\mathcal{S}},\varphi}$.
 Define from ${\mathcal{S}}$ the following averages: